apache/cordova-plugin-wkwebview-engine/README.md

 ionic prepare
 ```

-Test the app of an iOS 9 or 10 device:
+Test the app on an iOS 9 or 10 device:

 ```
 ionic run ios